snoopy3921/snoopy3921.github.io/_luckfox_ldd/08_interrupts.md

 First column is IRQ line(the lower, the higher prio), next is CPU core(RV1106 has 1 core), third is name of interrupt controller GIC, fourth is internal interrupt number of interrupt controller, fifth is name of driver.

+We will stop coding for a while and go next to GPIO part, to look at how to control GPIO basically like output, input and with input we can play with interrupt.